Resources

 -

-Halifax Transit’s pilot program offering free transit passes to select junior high and high schools was expanded—thanks in part to provincial funding—to include over 28,000 students in grades 7 to 12 across 59 schools for the 2024–2025 year.
+Halifax Transit’s pilot program was expanded — thanks in part to provincial funding — for the 2024-2025 school year.
+The program now includes over 28,000 students in grades 7 to 12 across 59 schools.

 Halifax Regional Council: